Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 <div id="top-plot"></div>

 You've just loaded a fresh dataset.
 It's still so hot from transformation that your laptop fans haven't stopped whirring.
-After performing some basic visual inspection of the data, you wonder if some samples might be related to each other in terms of the values of their attributes.
-There might even be some sort of underlying subset structure lurking in your data that would allow you to group them into different categories according to the attribute values taken by related samples.
+After performing some basic inspection of the data, your eyes begin to glaze over and your face starts to go numb.
+If you want to keep exploring the data, you're going to need some patterns to hold on to before you pass out: market segments in consumer data, tissues in medical images, communities in social networks, topics in a text corpus.
+You could steady yourself on some underlying subset structure lurking in your data; you could group them into different categories according to the attribute values taken by related samples.

 It's cluster hunting season.

 Clusters are the truffles of your dataset, waiting to be found and finely grated over your analysis.
 And like any good fungus hunter knows, the first task is getting the right hog: one with a keen sense of smell, a lust tempered by perspicacity, a snout for rooting but a maw you can muzzle.
+The second task is not getting shot in the face by a paranoid French farmer.
 Ok, I may have lost the thread of the analogy there, but the hogs we're talking about are clustering methods.
 Very often, the first choice in clustering hogs is the granddaddy of 'em all - k-means clustering.

-Not only is k-means one of the oldest forms of cluster analysis, it is also one of the most widely used, and frequently the first approach to unsupervised learning taught.
+Not only is k-means one of the oldest forms of cluster analysis, it is also one of the most widely used.
+And it's the first approach to unsupervised learning many budding datamancers encounter.
 K-means' enduring popularity both in practice and pedagogy stems from the elegance in its simplicity.
 In my experience, this unfortunately also means that k-means is one of the most frequently misunderstood, poorly explained, and outright abused methods in machine learning.
 Granted, my personal experience, like anyone's, is statistically biased - no individual is an arbitrarily random sampler - but I have seen enough incorrect implementations and misleading characterizations to warrant address here.
 K-means may be elegant in its simplicity, but that doesn't excuse simplicity in the minds of those who use it.

-In this article I aim to impart an appreciation for the nuances of k-means cluster analysis: what k-means actually is, when it is appropriate, when it is not, and how to tell the difference.
+In this article I aim to impart an appreciation for the nuances of k-means cluster analysis: what it is, how it works, and when it breaks.

 One of the major sources of confusion about k-means can be traced to conflating the problem with the algorithm used to solve it.